CFANS Soil, Water & Climate

 - Development of new satellite measurements of atmospheric isoprene, and global atmospheric modeling to interpret the data.
 Isoprene is the single most important non-methane volatile organic compound in the earth’s atmosphere, and shapes tropospheric composition through its impacts on ozone, aerosols, the atmosphere’s oxidizing capacity, and the nitrogen cycle.

-- The Flux Closure Study (FluCS), a newly-funded NSF study to better understand the two-way chemical interactions between forests and the atmosphere.
+- The Flux Closure Study (FluCS).
+This collaborative study aims to better understand the two-way chemical interactions between forests and the atmosphere.
 Terrestrial ecosystems are the largest source and a major sink of reactive carbon for the global atmosphere, and these two-way fluxes are a key lever controlling tropospheric composition.
-This work will collect, process and analyze large (multi-TB) high-resolution mass spectrometry datasets and perform atmospheric modeling to better quantify the impacts of air pollution on forest ecosystems, and vice versa.
+This work collects, processes, and analyzes large (multi-TB) high-resolution mass spectrometry datasets and performs atmospheric modeling to better quantify the impacts of air pollution on forest ecosystems, and vice versa.

 Research by this group was featured on the MSI website in:

 - September 2020: Measuring Isoprene Levels for More Accurate Atmospheric Modeling

 - October 2017: Nitrous Oxide Emissions Affected by Climate Change